delatbabel/elocryptfive/README.md

 # Eloquent Encryption/Decryption for Laravel 5

-Automatically encrypt and decrypt Laravel 5 Eloquent values
+Automatically encrypt and decrypt Laravel 5 Eloquent values.

+## What Does This Do?

+This encrypts and decrypts columns stored in database tables in Laravel applications transparently, by encrypting data as it is stored in the model attributes and decrypting data as it is recalled from the model attributes.

+All data that is encrypted is prefixed with a tag (currently `__ELOCRYPT__;`) so that encrypted data can be easily identified.

+This supports columns that store either encrypted or non-encrypted data to make migration easier.
+Data can be read from columns correctly regardless of whether it is encrypted or not but will be automatically encrypted when it is saved back into those columns.

+## Contributors

 This is Darren Taylor's Laravel 4 "elocrypt" package, ported to Laravel 5.
 I have made the following additions/changes:

-* Do the encryption at the setAttribute/getAttributeFromArray layer rather than __set and __get as that's more appropriate for Laravel 5 with the new casts features.
+* Do the encryption in separate functions (encryptedAttribute and decryptedAttribute rather than inside __set and  __get, and call those from setAttribute and getAttribute as that's more appropriate for Laravel 5 with the new casts features.
 So, for example, you can add a field to `$casts` and also to `$encrypts` so that an array can be cast to a JSON string first, and then encrypted.
 It should also work for Lumen.